DataDog/documentation/content/en/integrations/faq/compose-and-the-datadog-agent.md

 {{% /tab %}}
 {{< /tabs >}}

-The `redisdb.yaml` is patterned after the [redisdb.yaml.example file][3] and tells the Datadog Agent to look for Redis on the host named `redis` (defined in `docker-compose.yaml` above) and the standard Redis port 6379:
+The `redisdb.yaml` is patterned after the [redisdb.yaml.example file][3] and tells the Datadog Agent to look for Redis on the host named `redis` (defined in `docker-compose.yaml` above) and to use the standard Redis port:

     init_config: